tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3026/Week 10 + 11 - Power Electronics and Inverters.md

 ![](Attachments/Pasted%20image%2020231112212529.png)
 - On startup draws up to seven times rated current (inrush current)
 - Normally delivers 1.5 times rated torque when starting
-- When at base spe
+- When at operating at base speed, if load is increased slip will increase and motors will slow down.
+- If load is increased beyond breakdown torque, the machine will not be able to recover.

+## V/Hz Theory Background

 # Additional Content
 ---